tlin23/METPOLE_AI/PROMPT.md

 5. **Frontend Integration**

-   - Add a “DB Query” link to admin menu/route, visible only to admins.
+   - Add a "DB Query" link to admin menu/route, visible only to admins.
    - Route to `/admin/db-query` (open in new tab or iframe).

 6. **Testing & Validation**